Jeanne Crain: Career peak

-In 1949 Crain appeared in three films.
-A Letter to Three Wives, where she was top-billed, was a solid box-office hit that won Joseph L. Mankiewicz two Oscars and is considered a classic.
+In 1949, Crain appeared in three films.
+A Letter to Three Wives, in which she was top billed, was a solid box-office hit that won Joseph L. Mankiewicz two Oscars and is considered a classic.
 The Fan, directed by Preminger and based on Lady Windermere's Fan by Oscar Wilde, was poorly received.
-Pinky brought Crain a nomination for the Academy Award for Best Actress and was one of the year's more popular films; however, it was controversial.
+Pinky brought Crain a nomination for the Academy Award for Best Actress and was one of the year's more popular films, but it was controversial.
 It told the story of a light-skinned African American woman who passed for white in the Northern United States.
 Although Lena Horne and other black actresses were considered, producer Darryl F. Zanuck chose to cast a white actress for fear of racial backlash.

 Crain had another big success when she starred with Myrna Loy and Clifton Webb in the 1950 biographical film Cheaper by the Dozen, although hers was more of a supporting role.
 She had a cameo as herself in I'll Get By (1951) and starred in Take Care of My Little Girl (1951), a mildly popular drama about snobbery in college sororities.

 Next, Crain was paired with Cary Grant in Joseph L. Mankiewicz's offbeat comedy/drama People Will Talk (1951).
-Despite Crain's intense campaigning for the female lead, Anne Baxter was initially cast in the part; however, when Baxter became pregnant, Crain ended up with the role after all.
+Despite Crain's intense campaigning for the female lead, Anne Baxter was initially cast in the part; when Baxter became pregnant Crain ended up with the role.

 Shortly after, Crain starred in Charles Brackett's production of The Model and the Marriage Broker (1951).
 Cast in May 1951, she was Brackett's first choice.
 She was reunited with Loy for Belles on Their Toes (1952), the sequel to Cheaper by the Dozen, and received top billing this time.

 While still at 20th Century Fox, Crain played a young wife losing her mind amid high-seas intrigue in Dangerous Crossing (1953), co-starring Michael Rennie.
 She starred in Vicki (1953), a remake of I Wake Up Screaming; and Fox tried her in a Western, City of Bad Men (1954).
 Both films performed only mildly at the box office, and Crain left the studio.